This post may contain affiliate links. See our affiliate disclaimer here.

 Dumping and maintain black tanks is one of the downfalls of RV travel.
 Make sure to have these must have holding tank RV supplies before your first camping trip to prevent any nasty accidents.
 Check out our RV holding tank guide for more information on gray and black tank maintenance.

 - Sturdy Sewer Hose: For obvious reasons this isn’t an accessory to skimp on.
 I recommend purchasing two hoses so you can reach any dump station.
+You will also need a sanitary RV sewer hose storage solution.

 - Sewer Hose Support: You also need sewer hose supports to keep the hose flowing downward.
 If you just let the hose sit on the ground, it will inevitably clog.